mongodb/terraform-provider-mongodbatlas/docs/data-sources/stream_processor.md

 - `pipeline` (String) Stream aggregation pipeline you want to apply to your streaming data.
 [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/stream-aggregation/#std-label-stream-aggregation) contain more information.
 Using [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) is recommended when setting this attribute.
 For more details see the [Aggregation Pipelines Documentation](https://www.mongodb.com/docs/atlas/atlas-stream-processing/stream-aggregation/)
 - `state` (String) The state of the stream processor.
 Commonly occurring states are 'CREATED', 'STARTED', 'STOPPED' and 'FAILED'.
 Used to start or stop the Stream Processor.
 Valid values are `CREATED`, `STARTED` or `STOPPED`.
 When a Stream Processor is created without specifying the state, it will default to `CREATED` state.

-**NOTE** When a stream processor is created, the only valid states are CREATED or STARTED.
-A stream processor can be automatically started when creating it if the state is set to STARTED.
+**NOTE** When creating a stream processor, setting the state to STARTED can automatically start the stream processor.
 - `stats` (String) The stats associated with the stream processor.
 Refer to the [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/manage-stream-processor/#view-statistics-of-a-stream-processor) for more information.

 <a id="nestedatt--options"></a>